Nodulaire/ELK-Ansible/Documentation/Logstash-Info-v1.md

     - { copies: "{{logstash_src_conf_path}}/10-syslog.conf" }
   tags: [logstash]
 ```
-This file contain the "parser" for the logs.
+This file contains the "parser" for the logs.
 We use a loop even if there is only one file because it will be easier to add a file.

 Then we add the log *rsyslog* to logstash :
 ```yml